The 11 City-States That Defined the Greek Ancient World

 Athens also made noteworthy contributions to art, literature, and architecture.
 The city’s commitment to the arts is epitomized by the construction of the Parthenon, a masterpiece of ancient architecture dedicated to the goddess Athena.
 Athens’ literary achievements are equally notable, with playwrights like Sophocles, Euripides, and Aristophanes producing works that remain central to the canon of Western literature.

-Distinct from other Greek city-states, Athens’ focus on education and the arts fostered a vibrant cultural life that included the establishment of schools, theaters, and public forums.
+Unlike other Greek city-states, Athens’ focus on education and the arts fostered a vibrant cultural life, including the establishment of schools, theaters, and public forums.
 This focus on intellectual and artistic endeavors differentiated Athens from its contemporaries.
 It ensured its legacy as a cradle of Western civilization, influencing countless generations and societies beyond its own time.

 Sparta